jadesola98/Data-Transformation-Project-using-DBT/README.md

 # A DBT(DATA-BUILD-TOOL) Project

-In this project I explored DBT in other to understand the nitty gritty and features of dbt.
-I setup my cloud data platform - snowflake, installed dbt using pip, performed basic transformation in the staging database and modelled a few tables in the warehouse.
+In this project, I delved into DBT to gain a deeper understanding of its core functionalities and features.
+I set up my cloud data platform - snowflake, installed dbt using pip, performed basic transformation in the staging database and modelled a few tables in the warehouse.